uviclibraries/taguette/cloud-analysis.md

 1. Create a free account at the [**Word Art**](https://wordart.com/){:target="_blank"} website.

-   **Note:** If you have just completed “**Activity 4 – Excel Activities**” in this workshop, you can skip Steps 2-4 and proceed directly to Step 5.
+   **Note:** If you have just completed “**Activity 4 – Excel Analysis**” in this workshop, you can skip Steps 2-4 and proceed directly to Step 5.

 2. **Log in to Taguette** and open your project so you can see your uploaded documents.